manu-kick/Differentiable-Search-Index/README.md

 The code is really self explanatory, while the report actually contains all the details regarding the project.

+There is also the presentation that we used for the final exam, it is a good summary of the report and the project.

 This project has been developed in collaboration with [Gianmarco Scarano].